chainyo/tensorshare/docs/usage/tensorshare_server.md

 # response_model=<class 'tensorshare.schema.DefaultResponse'>
 ```

-The `url`, `ping` and `receive_tensor` properties leverages the `HttpUrl` type from [Pydantic](https://docs.pydantic.dev/latest/usage/types/urls/).
+The `url`, `ping` and `receive_tensor` properties leverage the `HttpUrl` type from [Pydantic](https://docs.pydantic.dev/latest/usage/types/urls/).
 This means that they will be validated and normalized at runtime.

 ## Use the config

-Just like any pydantic model, you can use the config as a normal python object.
+Like any `pydantic` model, you can use the config as a standard Python class object.

 ```python
 config.url